anishkasam/cse15l-lab-reports/report1.md

 1. Once you have remotely connected to your course specific account, you can run some commands in the terminal!
 2. Try typing `ls` into your terminal, this command will list all of the files in your current directory.
-3. Try typing 'cd ~', this command will change your directory to your home directory.
+3. Try typing `cd ~`, this command will change your directory to your home directory.
 4. There are many other commands, here's a list of all of them:

 ![Image](images/commands.png)